-Public notices for the 2019 Consolidated Annual Performance Evaluation Report (CAPER) were published in The Oklahoman and the El Naccional de Oklahoma newspapers.
+Public notices for the 2021 Consolidated Annual Performance Evaluation Report (CAPER) were published in The Oklahoman and the El Naccional de Oklahoma newspapers.
 Public notice was also posted at the Moore Public Library, the Brand Senior Center, and the city's website, www.cityofmoore.com.
-The draft CAPER can be viewed on the City of Moore website or in person at the Capital Planning and Resiliency Department at Moore City Hall, 301 N. Broadway Moore, OK 73160.
-Public comments on the CAPER were accepted from November 6, 2020 through December 7, 2020.
-The city directed comments to be submitted in writing to Kahley Gilbert at 301 N. Broadway Moore, OK 73160 or by calling 405-793-4571.
-The draft CAPER was presented to the CDBG Advisory Committee on November 19th, 2020 and the meeting was open to the public for comment.
-The draft CAPER was presented to the city council on December 7th, 2020 and all comments were welcomed from the public during the hearing.
-Citizens were provided the option of attending the public hearing and providing comments virtually via Zoom.
-Citizens were asked to contact the Capital Planning and Resiliency department to make arrangements.
+The draft CAPER can be viewed on the City of Moore website or in person in the Community Development Department at Moore City Hall, 301 N. Broadway Moore, OK 73160.
+Public comments on the CAPER will be accepted from November 3, 2022 through December 5, 2022.
+The city directs comments to be submitted in writing to Kahley Gilbert at 301 N. Broadway Moore, OK 73160 or by calling 405-793-4571.
+The draft CAPER was presented to the CDBG Advisory Committee on November 17th, 2022 and the meeting was open to the public for comment.
+No comments were received.
+The draft CAPER will be presented to the city council on December 5th, 2022 and all comments are welcome from the public during the hearing.
+Citizens are provided the option of attending the public hearing and providing comments virtually via Zoom with prior request.
+Citizens were asked to contact the Community Development Department to make arrangements.